Freelance Content Marketing Consultant For Hire: Mihael D. Cacic

 Sure, they don’t have as many organic searches…

-But they also have little competition since everyone is focusing on the high-volume keywords.
+But they also have little competition since everyone is focusing on high-volume keywords.
 And because there’s little competition, these articles attract very few passive backlinks so they rank muuuuch faster than top-of-the-funnel content.

 “But doesn’t my customer need nurturing?”